Ramesh Chandra (academic)

+Chandra is currently the Vice Chancellor of Maharaja Surajmal Brij University, Bharatpur, Rajasthan since March 2023 and the Founder Director of Institute of Nano Medical Sciences (INMS) at University of Delhi, Delhi, India.

 Education

-In 1974, Chandra completed Bachelor of Science (B.Sc.) from Janta Vedic College, Baraut, Uttar Pradesh at the age of 17 years and subsequently Masters of Science (M.Sc.) from Digambar Jain College, Baraut, Uttar Pradesh at 20 years.
+In 1974, Chandra completed his Bachelor of Science (B.Sc.) from Janta Vedic College, Baraut, Uttar Pradesh at the age of 17 years and subsequently Masters of Science (M.Sc.) from Digambar Jain College, Baraut, Uttar Pradesh at 20 years.
 In 1978, he earned a diploma in Forensic Science and M.Phil. in Chemistry from University of Delhi.
-Later, in September 1981, he completed his Ph.D. in Chemistry and Masters in Medical Biochemistry from University of Delhi at the mere age of 24 years.
+Later, in September 1981, he completed his Ph.D. in Chemistry and Masters in Medical Biochemistry from University of Delhi at 24 years.

 Career

-In 1982, Chandra started his career as Research Associate at the Vallabhbhai Patel Chest Institute, University of Delhi and subsequently for a brief period, he joined as Scientist ‘B’ in the then Council of Scientific Research (CSIR) – Publication & Information Directorate (PIO), which is now CSIR - National Institute Of Science Communication and Policy Research (CSIR–NIScPR).
-Thereafter, he left for the United States of America (USA) to pursue his research at the New York Hospital – Cornell University Medical College, New York jointly at the Rockefeller University, New York and worked there as a Research Associate until February 1985.
+In 1982, Chandra started his career as Research Associate at the Vallabhbhai Patel Chest Institute, University of Delhi and subsequently, for a brief period, he joined as Scientist ‘B’ in the then Council of Scientific Research (CSIR) – Publication & Information Directorate (PIO), which is now CSIR - National Institute Of Science Communication and Policy Research (CSIR–NIScPR).
+Thereafter, he left for the United States to pursue his research at the New York Hospital – Cornell University Medical College, New York jointly at the Rockefeller University, New York and worked there as a research associate until February 1985.
 He then joined as a lecturer in the Department of Chemistry, University of Delhi in February 1985.
-In 1986, Chandra went to join as an Assistant Research Professor in the School of Medicine at the State University of New York (SUNY), Stony Brook and later moved to Massachusetts General Hospital, Harvard Medical School jointly at the Department of Chemical Engineering at Massachusetts Institute of Technology (MIT), Cambridge, USA.
+In 1986, Chandra went to join as an assistant research professor in the School of Medicine at the State University of New York (SUNY), Stony Brook and later moved to Massachusetts General Hospital, Harvard Medical School jointly at the Department of Chemical Engineering at Massachusetts Institute of Technology (MIT), Cambridge, USA.